imacks/howto/docs/openstack-rancher.md

 Rancher Cluster Setup on Openstack
 ==================================
-This is a full walkthrough on running a Rancher cluster as a tenant on Openstack.
+This is a full walkthrough on manually setting up a Rancher cluster as a tenant on Openstack.

 Openstack network configuration
 -------------------------------